cspannos/native-rollups-website/docs/index.md

 ### Redefining Ethereum Scalability

-Welcome to the **Native Rollups** website—a community-driven, open source initiative focused on innovating Ethereum’s scalability and efficiency.
-We’re dedicated to advancing a new approach where rollups are native to the protocol, streamlining execution and fostering seamless integration between Layer 1 and Layer 2 solutions.
+Welcome to the **Native Rollups** website—an open source initiative advancing a new approach where rollups are native to the Ethereum protocol, streamlining execution, fostering seamless integration between Layer 1 and Layer 2 solutions and unlocking full Ethereum L1 security.

 ## What Are Native Rollups?

-Native rollups propose a reimagined execution model by decoupling the traditional EVM state transition function.
-This allows for a dedicated pre-compile on L1 that optimizes interactions with various L2 rollups, promising:
+Native rollups introduce a reimagined execution model by decoupling Ethereum’s traditional EVM state transition function.
+Instead, execution occurs through a dedicated L1 precompile optimized for interacting with L2 rollups.
+This design offers:

-- **Increased Efficiency:** Enhanced throughput and lower latency for transactions.

-- **Composability:** Simplified integration across different L2 environments.

-- **Modularity:** A flexible framework that supports continuous innovation and scalability.

-- **Security:** Inherited security and consensus mechanisms of Layer 1, ensuring that all rollup operations benefit from the L1 cryptographic guarantees and trust model.
+- **EVM Equivalence:** Full compatibility with future EVM upgrades via Ethereum hard forks.

+- **Simplified Infrastructure:** Eliminates the need for fraud proof games, SNARK circuits, and external security mechanisms.

+- **L1 Security by Design:** Rollups inherit Ethereum’s native consensus and cryptographic guarantees, ensuring trust-minimized execution and settlement.

 ## Our Mission